CocoaPods/cdn.cocoapods.org/README.md

 E,g, for the Podspec name:`AppNetworkManager` -> `222d4d61b20ded1118cedbb42c07ce5f`.
 So, it lives at `2/2/2`.

-the CocoaPods cli can get a list of versions for all pods which live at `2/2/2` from these know indices:
+the CocoaPods CLI can get a list of versions for all pods which live at `2/2/2` from these know indices:

 ### `https://cdn.cocoapods.org/all_pods_versions_2_2_2.txt`: